 The Inspiration Behind Dr Nagasawa’s Riboceine Research

-During April of 2012, the extraordinary journey behind the development of Riboceine was revealed to the public…
+The extraordinary journey behind the development of Riboceine — revealed to the public…

 How did alcohol abuse play a part in the development of Riboceine?